Akshaysram08/Credit-Card-Fraud-Detection/README.md

 The dataset we used contains 492 frauds out of 2,84,807 transactions.

-Software and Hardware Requirements
+Software and Hardware Requirements:-
-• Python Programming Language and many modules like numpy,pandas,sklearn and ml methods.
+• Python Programming Language and many modules like numpy,pandas,sklearn etc.
 • Google Collaboratory
 • Operating system :Windows 10 or Ubuntu 20.04
 • 64 bit Core i3 Processor